ntop/ntopng/doc/src/plugins/alert_definitions.rst

 Alert Definitions
 =================

 A plugin enables alerts to be generated.
-All the alerts a plugin is willing to generate require a file in plugin sub-directory :code:`./alert_definitions/`.
+All the alerts a plugin is willing to generate require a file in plugin subdirectory :code:`./alert_definitions/`.
 The file contains all the necessary information which is required to properly show, localize and format an alert.

 The file must return a Lua table with the following keys: